top of page

 4. Notice that this motion is the exact opposite of how the thumb should work when you play.

-3. Check whether the base of the left thumb has become firm.
+4. Check whether the base of the left thumb is gripping.

 Applied practice: left-hand strengthening etudes used at Fujiyama Clarinet Studio (including thumb and index finger)